 A child support order is in effect until it is modified or upon the child's 19th birthday in Alabama.

 Failure to pay child support is a significant issue in Alabama.
 You can be held in contempt of court, your wages and tax returns garnished, fined and even thrown in jail.
 If you are having problems paying your child support, you should consult an attorney immediately.
 If a child's parent is not paying support as owed, you can petition the court for contempt and make them pay the support through remedies listed above.

-If you are going through a divorce and child-custody is at issue, trying to modify a present custody order, or involving any matter where a child's custody needs to be determined, please call Sam Dixon at 205-414-7425.
-We've helped numerous families in custody matters throughout the State.
-Our address is listed below for your convenience as well.
+If you are going through a divorce and child-custody is at issue, trying to modify a present custody order, or involving any matter where a child's custody needs to be determined, please call Birmingham family law attorney Sam Dixon at 205-616-8896.
+We've helped numerous families in custody matters throughout central Alabama including Jefferson County, Shelby County, St. Clair County, and surrounding areas.